drevops/vortex/.scaffold/docs/content/tools/docker.md

 which [support anchors and references](http://blog.daemonl.com/2016/02/yaml.html) that help to reduce duplication.

-The file provided by DrevOps contains the following sections:
+The file provided by Scaffold contains the following sections:

 - [Volumes definitions](#Volumes-definitions)
 - [Default user](#Default-user)